Last updated on March 12, 2026

 #6.
 Hazezon, Shaper of Sand

-There are currently 20 desert lands.
-Of those 20, there are 16 that can be put in a Hazezon, Shaper of Sand deck.
+There are currently a few dozen deserts.
+Many of those belong in a Hazezon, Shaper of Sand deck.
 Thanks to this card’s abilities, you can swiftly recover from your own land wraths by playing them straight from the graveyard.
 Not only that, but you also get to build a pretty solid army of sand warriors in the process.

 This card also gets such a high place thanks to its color identity.
 What I’ve already mentioned, paired with it being in arguably the ideal colors for MLD makes it a great pick if you’re looking to play into this strategy.